Prithivi-Raj/Envisage/README.md

 of alphabets to display.
 Issues faced: -
 1. Setting the delay time was totally trial and error method.
-2. The RPM couldn’t be maintained as expected.
+2. The RPM couldn’t be maintained as expected initially
 3. The 9V battery used wasn’t a reliable option in long term applications.
 4. The RPM was low because of the heavy body weight and it was not aerodynamic.